logo image

 Old Jameson Distillery

-The Old Jameson Distillery is situated on the site of the original Jameson Distillery founded in 1780.
+The Old Jameson Distillery is on the site of the original Jameson Distillery founded in 1780.

 The visitor centre opened in November 1997, allowing visitors to the taste the whiskey, and learn about the history of John Jameson's Irish Whiskey.
 Tours are hosted by professional guides.

-Phoenix Park is situated about 3 miles west of O'Connell Street.
+Phoenix Park is 3 miles west of O'Connell Street.
 On the tour bus route.
 Image by F. David Carmona-Lopez.

 Wiki .
 Map/Reviews